Convoys HX 229/SC 122

 During the Battle of the Atlantic, British merchant shipping was formed into convoys for protection against German submarine attack.
-In March 1943 convoys HX 229 and SC 122 were the focus of the largest convoy battle of the war.
-Kriegsmarine tactics against convoys employed multiple-submarine wolfpack tactics in nearly simultaneous surface attacks at night.
+In March 1943 convoys HX 229 and SC 122 were the focus of the largest convoy battle of the Second World War.
+Kriegsmarine tactics against convoys employed wolfpack tactics in nearly simultaneous surface attacks at night.
 Patrolling aircraft restricted the ability of submarines to converge on convoys during daylight.
 The North Atlantic winters offered the longest periods of darkness to conceal surfaced submarine operations.
 The winter of 1942–43 saw the largest number of submarines deployed to the mid-Atlantic before comprehensive anti-submarine aircraft patrols could be extended into that area.